bocoup/ccpa-authorized-agent/README.md

-# California Consumer Protection Agent
+# California Consumer Privacy Act (CCPA) Authorized Agent Onboarding Tool
+This web application automates some manual parts of onbaording a member into Consumer Reports' Authorized Agent program, including; collecting member information, confirming email and phone, and signing a Power of Attorney.

 ## Development workflow